pielstroem/wordembeddings_tutorial/_posts/2021-07-10-Introduction.md

 - On Unix systems, many people rely on [PyEnv](https://github.com/pyenv/pyenv) to create and manage `Python` systems and virtual environments.
 - If you are familiar with [Docker](https://www.docker.com/) and unwilling to mess around with the intricacies of managing your `Python` environment, you can simply run your [Machine Learning Workspace](https://github.com/ml-tooling/ml-workspace) in Docker and have everything you need there.
 Why can you use a 'Machine Learning Workspace' to do statistics?
 Well, many machine learning algorithms really are just statistical procedures put to a slightly alternative use.
 - Probably the easiest solution is not to use any `Python` on your computer at all, but to work on a server that has everything installed for you.
 [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) for example offers that service free of charge, but you need Google account to use it productively.

-Wordembeddings and embedding-based solutions are implemented in a number of **packages**.
-The examples shown here rely on the `flair` library.

 ## Acknowledgements
 This tutorial has been deveoped as part of project [CLARIAH-DE](https://www.clariah.de/), which was funded by the German [Federal Ministry of Education and Research](https://www.bmbf.de/bmbf/en/home/home_node.html).